ottoblep/CoronaTrading/README.md

 # CoronaTrading
-Invest in corona cases worldwide and watch your returns
+Telegram Bot that lets you buy "shares" in coronavirus cases around the world.